sheena-k/sheena-k/README.md

 - 👋 Hi, I’m @sheena-k
-- 🌱 I’m am aspiring Data Scientist / Data Analyst
+- 🌱 I’m an aspiring Data Scientist / Data Analyst
-- 💞️ I’m looking to collaborate on Data Science and Analytics Project
+- 💞️ I’m looking to collaborate on Data Science and Analytics Projects.
 - 📫 How to reach me : sksheena@gmail.com

 <!---